Futur-Tech/futur-tech-phplist/README.md

-# futur-tech-phplist
+# Futur-Tech: phpList

- Extra setup for phpList
+This script will deploy the Cron for phpList.

+To Do: Zabbix integration